hueitan/javascript-sdk-design/README.md

 ### Misspelling Of Referrer

-Do you know that why the HTTP Request Header having the field name `referer` not `referrer`
+Fun fact about why the HTTP Request Header having the field name `referer` not `referrer`

 _According to the [Wikipedia](https://en.wikipedia.org/wiki/HTTP_referer#Etymology)_